keu/docs/astro/connect-gcp.md

     After receiving your request, Astronomer support will create a VPC peering connection from your Astro VPC to your target VPC.
 The support team will then provide you with your Astro cluster GCP project ID and VPC name.

-2. Using the information provided by Astronomer support, [create a peering connection request](https://cloud.google.com/vpc/docs/using-vpc-peering#creating_a_peering_configuration) from your target VPC to your Astro cluster VPC.
+2. Using the information provided by Astronomer support, [create a peering connection](https://cloud.google.com/vpc/docs/using-vpc-peering#creating_a_peering_configuration) from your target VPC to your Astro cluster VPC.
 For example, you can use the following gcloud CLI command to create the connection:

    ```sh
    gcloud compute networks peerings create <choose-any-name> --network=cloud-composer-vpc-network  --peer-project=<your-cluster-project-id> --peer-network=<your-cluster-vpc-name>